Updated: 23/11/2025

 But, back to Birkat al Mouz.

 Birkat al Mouz has often been described as a ‘must-see’ ghost town that is situated between the towns of Izki and Nizwa (about 130 km from Muscat).
-Actually, about 8,000 people still live in the newer part of Birkat al Mouz and it has all the necessary facilities including 4 schools.
+This is actually quite misleading seeing that about 8,000 people still live in the newer part of Birkat al Mouz and it has all the necessary facilities including 4 schools.

-The village, which is situated near Jabal Akhdar (the Green Mountain), is famous for its 2 neighbourhoods where you will find some beautiful abandoned mud houses with stunning doors.
+The village, which is situated near Jabal Akhdar (the Green Mountain), was historically made up of 3 neighbourhoods.
+This includes Harat al Sibani (the Sibani neighbourhood) and Harat al Wadi (the Wadi neighbourhood) where you will find some beautiful abandoned mud houses with stunning doors.
 These will give you an insight into traditional Omani architecture and life as it once was in Oman.

 A group of Omani men explore the ruins of these mud-brick houses (Photo: Joussour to Oman)

-In Sibani, one of the neighbourhoods you can explore, you can climb up and get a glorious view over the valley with the mountains in the distance.
+In the Harat al Sibani, you can climb up and get a glorious view over the valley with the mountains in the distance.
+To get the best views, take your time to go all the way up to the watchtower.

 A view of the surrounding mountains and plantations (photo: Joussour to Oman)